October 27, 2023

 Is Joining Amazon Associates Worth It?

-Amazon Associates isn’t a program I recommend joining, or that excites me.
-Many other merchants provide cookie durations of 30 to 60 days, which is more advantageous.
-Also, more appealing commission rates are available from numerous retail and ecommerce companies.
-Amazon Associates is continually being diluted with changes and policies that make it less lucrative than it once was.
-Alternatively, review my list of the top 40 affiliate programs to reach your goals and income targets.
+Amazon Associates isn’t a program I recommend, or that excites me.
+Alternatively, hundreds of e-commerce merchants and apps provide cookie durations of 30 to 60 days, which is more advantageous.
+Also, more appealing commission rates are available from numerous companies.
+Finally, Amazon Associates is continually being diluted with changes and policies that make it less lucrative than it once was.